rh-mobb/documentation/content/docs/rosa/waf/cloud-front.md

     oc create secret tls acme-tls --cert=$CERTS/fullchain1.pem --key=$CERTS/privkey1.pem
     ```

-1. Create a Custom Domain resource
+1. Create a Custom Domain resource.
+(You can change the load balancer from the default Classic by adding spec.loadBalancerType: NLB to the following YAML)

     ```bash
     cat << EOF | oc apply -f -